onqtam/headjack/src/digital_footprint.md

 inoreader for example allows you with a paid feature to construct rules for subcriptions such as "mark as read anything that contains the string #shorts" - we can have this, but generalized and for anything

-The building blocks of media are:
-- data tied to identities
-- preferences (which are also data)
-- the public/private spectrum for data
-- credentials & attestations
-- the public/private spectrum

 multi dimensionalism of accounts section
 What if we could signal our values and then be held accountable according to them?
 Like "being considerate instead of tribal" or "considering both sides of an argument" https://consilienceproject.org/the-endgames-of-bad-faith-communication/#accordion-1:~:text=Some%20Signs%20of%20Good%20Faith%20Communication%3A